 Law firms and attorneys, have a false sense of security in the practice manager or case manager systems to fully and automatically solve their accounting.
 Far too common, the marketing teams at software applications like Clio, Practice Panther, MyCase, QuickBooks, or Xero, overpromise technology.
 Yes, there is automation, but that has to be overseen, monitored, and checked.
 (Do you really believe Danny DeVito does his own books???)

 Just delegate to a staff member…

 The biggest misconception that we see every day is law firm owners being told by their staff that everything is entered into their systems.
 Even the best intentions have human factors involved.
 No one is perfect, and without a system of checks and balances in place to identify the possible IOLA / IOLTA Trust Accounting errors, attorneys are at a higher risk for disbarment.

 We do know that there are amazing staff members, and we have found some that actually understand and pay attention to all of these details.
 Acknowledging that the risk is to the attorney personally, means there is a potential for error.
 Do you really know how to check and verify the data?

 The time and money that a CPA invests into these credentials is massive.
 Unfortunately, Law Firm accounting is not like any other type of business.
 When we can speak with a CPA firm, who we are collaborating with, for a client’s benefit, a few quick conversations can quickly identify the subtle differences and unique scenarios.
 The CPA has to deal with a ton of shoeboxes filled with crap and the tools needed for most businesses don’t apply to lawyers.

 If you are a small law firm, solo attorney, or business builder looking for actual insight into your business, just reach out.
-You owe it to yourself to not “JUST” diminish any aspect of our business, especially the financial livelihood.
+You owe it to yourself to not “JUST” diminish the long term ROI of any aspect of your business, especially the financial livelihood.
 Otherwise you might JUST become another former business.